 TGax editor, please split the first paragraph of this sub-clause and make changes to the first and second paragraph as shown

 [24515]An HE STA that transmits an HE Operation element shall select a BSS color as defined in 26.17.3.2 (Initial BSS color) for its BSS.
 An HE AP may change the BSS color under certain conditions, for example if it detects that an OBSS is using the same color.
+An HE AP shall announce an upcoming BSS color change using the BSS Color Change Announcement element.
+A non-AP HE STA or HE STA belonging to an IBSS or a mesh BSS shall not transmit the BSS Color Change Announcement element.

 When selecting or changing the BSS color, the HE AP may consider the BSS colors of OBSSs that the HE AP has identified by itself or via the autonomous collision reports received from associated non-AP HE STAs (see 26.17.3.5 (Detecting and reporting BSS color collision)).

-An HE AP shall announce an upcoming BSS color change using the BSS Color Change Announcement element.
 The BSS Color Change Announcement element may be carried in the Beacon, Probe Response, (Re)Association Response, and HE BSS Color Change Announcement frames transmitted by the AP.
 An HE AP should announce an upcoming BSS color change for a period of time that is sufficiently long for all STAs in the BSS, including STAs in PS mode, to have an opportunity to receive at least one frame carrying a BSS Color Change Announcement element before the BSS color change.

 TGax editor, please delete the last paragraph in this sub-clause as shown

-[24515]A non-AP HE STA in an infrastructure BSS shall not transmit the BSS Color Change Announcement element.
-An HE STA belonging to an IBSS or a mesh BSS shall not transmit a BSS Color Change Announcement element.
-[24147]An HE STA participating in an IBSS or a mesh BSS may temporarily disable the use of BSS color if the HE STA determines that a BSS color collision has occurred (see 26.17.3.3 (Disabling BSS color)).
+[24515][24147]

 Autonomous reporting of BSS color collision